romrauq/romrauq/README.md

 ## Hello!
 My name is John Q.
 ### A self-taught web application developer.
+- 💗 I enjoy developing frontend project challenges.
-- 🤖 I’m interested in developing programs/scripts that make my life easier through automation.
+- 🤖 I’m also interested in developing programs/scripts that make my life easier through automation.
 - 🧪 I’m currently creating solutions using JavaScript & Python.
 - 🔍 I’m looking to collaborate on something fun, innovative and profitable.
 - 📫 You can also find me on X: @romrauq